Asterisk333/Terminal-Config/README.md

 ---
 Get-PubIP          - Retrieves the public IP address of the machine.
 winutil            - Runs the WinUtil script from Chris Titus Tech.
 flushdns           - Clears the DNS cache.
+Test-Ports `[ports]` `Device`     - Tests wich ports are open in the device. eg. "123,456,678"

 ### System Information:
 ---